 From September 26 to November 11, over a million US troops participate in the Meuse-Argonne campaign, including the 88th Division, which served in support and reserve positions.

-On September 20, wide-spread influenza set in among soldiers of the 88th Division in France.
+By September 20, wide-spread influenza had set in among soldiers of the 88th Division in France.
 In eight days there were 1370 cases in one regiment alone.
 On October 14, there were eighty deaths.
-There were 444 deaths in all from influenza and pneumonia.
-Soldiers’ letters were censored, and the brothers did not mention any sickness.
+In all, there were 444 deaths in all from influenza and pneumonia.
+Soldiers’ letters were censored, and the Goff brothers did not breathe a word about any sickness.

 See also: https://joynealkidney.com/2018/05/29/world-war-i-reaches-into-guthrie-county/